MOFA: Modular Factorial Design for Hyperparameter Optimization: Empirical Evaluation

-\textbf{Deep Neural Networks.} We evaluate MOFA for deep neural networks (CNN and RNN) in two practical tasks: EEG-based intention recognition and IMU-based activity recognition (see Appendix~\ref{appendix:dataset} for details).
-In this paper, both datasets are divided into a training set $(80\%)$ and testing set $(20\%)$, and both tasks are trained with two deep neural network structures: CNN and RNN.
-The details of the architecture of the CNN and RNN models are described in \cite{zhang2019deep}.
-We optimize three hyperparameters of these two models: the learning rate $lr$, the regularization coefficient $\lambda$, and the number of units in each hidden layer.
-The initial search space we set for the three hyperparameter is $[0.0005, 0.01]$, $[0.0005, 0.01]$ and $[64, 1024]$ respectively.
+\textbf{EEG-based Intention Recognition.} Following \cite{zhang2019deep}, we evaluate MOFA on a practical task, EEG-based intention recognition with a deep convolutional neural network, the details of the architecture of the networks is described in \cite{zhang2019deep}.
+A subset of the dataset ($28000$ samples) is used in the experiment.
+The dimension of each sample is $64$, which corresponds to $64$ channels.
+The dataset is divided into a training set $(80\%)$ and testing set $(20\%)$, and we report the models' accuracy on the testing set.
+We optimize three hyperparameters: the learning rate $lr$, the regularization coefficient $\lambda$, and the number of units in each hidden layer.
+The initial search intervals for the three hyperparameters is set to $[0.0005, 0.01]$, $[0.0005, 0.01]$ and $[64, 1024]$ with log transformation, respectively.

+\textbf{Baselines and Implementation Details.} We compare MOFA with Random Search \cite{bergstra2012random}, BO \cite{mockus1978application}, TPE \cite{bergstra2011algorithms}, BOHB \cite{falkner2018bohb} and OATM \cite{zhang2019deep}.
+For BO and BOHB, the Gaussian Process with Matern kernel function is used as the surrogate model, and expected improvement is used as the aquisition function.
+As OATM cannot be conducted iteratively, we use OAs with different number of runs for fair comparisons.
+We set the number of runs of OATM to $25$, $50$, $81$, $121$ respectively.
+For MOFA, we build an OLH with index $\lambda=1$, level $l=5$ and strength $t=2$ for comparison.
+In this way, the number of runs in each round will be $N=\lambda l^t=25$.
+In an ablation study (Section~\ref{sec:hpor}) we show how $\lambda$, $l$ and $t$ influence the performance by varying the settings of these numbers.
+All experiments are run $5$ times with different random seeds, and the standard deviations are reported.